Monoidal Ringel duality and monoidal highest weight envelopes: Monoidal Ringel duality

 For a pseudo-tensor category $\cA$ with monoidal abelian envelope $(\cT,e)$, the universal property \eqref{eq:mon-ab-env-universal-property} implies that for every tensor category $\cT'$ with a faithful tensor functor $\imath \colon \cA \to \cT'$, there is a unique (up to monoidal natural isomorphism) exact tensor functor $F \colon \cT \to \cT'$ such that $\imath \cong F \circ e$ as monoidal functors.
 Note that every exact tensor functor $F \colon \cT \to \cT'$ is automatically faithful by \cite[Theorem~2.4.1]{CEOPAbEnvQuotProp}, hence $F \circ e$ is also faithful.

 Now let $\cC$ be a tensor category with a lower finite highest weight structure such that $\Tilt(\cC)$ is a monoidal subcategory closed under taking duals (so that $\Tilt(\cC)$ is a pseudo-tensor category).
 In the context of monoidal Ringel duality, it would be desirable to understand whether the canonical embedding $\imath \colon \Tilt(\cC) \to \cC$ exhibits $\cC$ as a monoidal abelian envelope of $\Tilt(\cC)$.
-While we cannot prove this in general, we can prove that $\cC$ is indeed a monoidal abelian envelope of $\Tilt(\cC)$ provided that $\Tilt(\cC)$ admits a monoidal abelian envelope.
+While this need not be true in general (see \Cref{rem:abelian-envelope} below), we can prove that $\cC$ is indeed a monoidal abelian envelope of $\Tilt(\cC)$ provided that $\Tilt(\cC)$ admits a monoidal abelian envelope.

 \begin{Theorem} Let $\cC$ be a tensor category with a lower finite highest weight structure such that $\Tilt(\cC)$ is a monoidal subcategory closed under taking duals.
 If $\Tilt(\cC)$ admits a weak monoidal abelian envelope, then the canonical embedding $\imath \colon \Tilt(\cC) \to \cC$ is a monoidal abelian envelope. \end{Theorem} \begin{proof} Let us write $\cA = \Tilt(\cC)$ and let $e \colon \cA \to \cT$ be a weak monoidal abelian envelope of $\cA$ (so $\cT$ is a tensor category).
 We write $(\otimes',\mathbf{1}',\ldots)$ for the monoidal structure on $\cT$.
 By the universal property of monoidal abelian envelopes, there is a unique (up to monoidal natural isomorphism) exact tensor functor $F \colon \cT \to \cC$ such that $F \circ e \cong \imath$ as monoidal functors.
 Further observe that $F$ is faithful by \cite[Theorem~2.4.1]{CEOPAbEnvQuotProp}.